50+ Health Symptoms You Should Never Ignore

 Feeling full quickly despite not eating a lot

 This might sound like a blessing, but if you’re a woman it could signal a deadly problem.
 According to the American Cancer Society, around 22,000 women are diagnosed with ovarian cancer every year—and about 85 per cent of cases are found late, when survival odds dip.
 A feeling of fullness after eating little food or a general loss of appetite can be early signs of this cancer; so are increased abdominal size, bloating, pelvic pain or pressure, and urinary problems.

-The findings from these new health studies will change the way you live your life.
+These new health studies will change the way you live your life!

 Feeling like something is stuck in your eye

 Eye irritation can result from dirty air, allergies, and other temporary causes.
-(Here’s how to tell the difference between pink eye and allergies.)
 But if you have lasting pain or that annoying feeling doesn’t go away even after you’ve rinsed out and rested your eye, you may have a scratch on your cornea, the clear, protective layer that covers your iris and pupil.
 You may also experience blurred vision, eye pain, sensitivity to light, and difficulty opening your eye.
 A doctor can safely treat the problem and prescribe antibiotics to avoid infection; these measures, along with possibly covering the affected eye until it heals, can prevent long-term vision damage.

 Hoarseness that doesn’t go away